slin63/chronicpizza/content/posts/successful-journaling.md

 At the start of 2019 I began a new type of journal.
 I give up the satisfaction of pen on paper in exchange for an online spreadsheet with a column for the date, one for a rating out of seven, and a final column for notes.
 The journal had only one rule:

-{{% focusText %}} Do not to create any expectation of consistency, verbosity, or structure.
+{{% focusText %}} Do not create any expectation of consistency, verbosity, or structure.
 Consistency, verbosity, or structure themselves are still allowed, but you must let them go if they happen to start slipping. {{% /focusText %}}

 Building up from this generalization, we derive more concrete "rules."
 - Days can have a rating from 0 to 7.
 There is no standard for what a 0 or a 7 is like.